Microsoft/azure-docs.hu-hu/articles/azure-sql/database/connect-query-go.md

 ## <a name="run-the-code"></a>A kód futtatása

-1. A parancssorban futtassa a következő parancsot.
+1. Futtassa a következő parancsot a parancssorban.

    ```bash
    go run sample.go